Acne (Mukhadushika - Youvanpidika - Tarunyapidika)

 - Raktima (in Red colour).

 To identify the disease whose manifestation isn’t clear, Upshyay can be used.
-Upshyay means various examination methods to reach proper diagnosis.
+Upshyay means various examination methods to reach a proper diagnosis.

 Above Sloka explains that Shalmali Thorn (a plant) like eruption on face caused by Vitiliated Kapha (Life Force), Vata (Life Force) and Rakta (Blood) are known as Mukhdushika harm to the beauty of the face.
 This causes disruption of the face and often occurs at young age, hence called as Youvanpidika.
 Mukhdushika is explained under Kshudrarog in Ayurveda.